The Provincial Government

 The provincial legislature also has power over all municipal institutions in the province.

-You can learn more about Ontario and how it is governed at "Provincial and Territorial Governments".
+You can learn more about Ontario and how it is governed at the Government of Ontario's website.